Market Analysis: What It Is and How to Conduct One

 Learn what market analysis is and the steps to conduct your own market analysis.

-Market analysis is a detailed assessment of your business's target market and the competitive landscape within a specific industry.
-This analysis lets you project the success you can expect when you introduce your brand and its products to consumers within the market.
-Market analysis includes quantitative data such as the actual size of the market you want to serve, prices consumers are willing to pay, revenue projections, and qualitative data such as consumers' values, desires, and buying motives.
+Market analysis is a detailed assessment of your business’s target market and competitive landscape within a specific industry.
+This analysis lets you project the expected success when you introduce your brand and its products to consumers within the market.
+Market analysis includes quantitative data such as the actual size of the market you want to serve, prices consumers are willing to pay, revenue projections, and qualitative data such as consumers’ values, desires, and buying motives.

-Conducting a market analysis can benefit you in several ways by helping you to:
+Conducting a market analysis can benefit you in several ways by helping you:

 Spot trends and opportunities in your industry